Economy of Thailand: Automotive

+Chemical

+Thailand's chemical industry is a cornerstone of its economy, particularly the petrochemical sector, which accounts for approximately 5% of the national GDP.
+The country serves as a regional hub in Southeast Asia, leveraging its strategic location and well-developed infrastructure such as the Map Ta Phut Industrial Estate, which is one of the world's top 20 largest petrochemical clusters.

+Construction

+Thailand's construction industry is projected to grow to THB 489.6 billion in 2026, driven by public infrastructure projects such as the Eastern Economic Corridor.

 Gems and jewelry

 Gem and jewelry exports are Thailand's third-largest export category by value, trailing automotive and parts and computer components.
 In 2019, gem and jewelry exports, including gold, exceeded US$15.7 billion, up 30.3% from 2018 (486 billion baht, up 26.6%).
 Key export markets included ASEAN, India, the Middle East, and Hong Kong.
 The industry employs more than 700,000 workers according to the Gem and Jewelry Institute of Thailand (GIT).